 Our lab specialises computational methods and software developments, as well as the application of our methods and tools to biological data sets generated by our collaborators.

-Development of data integration methods using multivariate projection-based methodologies
+Data integration methods using multivariate projection-based methodologies

-- integrate multiple ‘omics time course data
+- integration multi-omics time course data

 - integrate genotype (SNP) data

-Development of the mixOmics R toolkit package (www.mixOmics.org)
+mixOmics R toolkit package (www.mixOmics.org)

-Development and application of multivariate methods for microbiome studies
+Multivariate methods for microbiome studies

 There are major statistical and computational challenges in analysing microbial communities that currently hinder the potential of microbiome research to substantially advance biomedical understanding.
 We are currently expanding mixMC to better characterise and understand important microbiome-host interactions.
 Some of our methods developments aim at addressing batch effects in microbiome experiments and analyse scarce temporal sampling in time course studies.

 We analyse microbiome datasets from our collaborators for a wide range of studies, including investigating the role of gut and oral microbiome in spondyloarthropathy diseases, the development of intestinal or salivary microbiota in toddlers and infants, investigating the gut-brain crosstalk in Huntington’s disease.